davidmallasen/llvm-xposit/README.md

 riscv64-unknown-elf-gcc posit_testsuite_llvm.o -o posit_testsuite_llvm.elf
 ~~~

+## Acknowledgments
+This work was supported in part by the 2020 Leonardo Grant for Researchers and Cultural Creators, from BBVA Foundation under Grant PR2003_20/01, and in part by the Spanish MINECO, the EU(FEDER), and Comunidad de Madrid under Grants RTI2018-093684-B-I00 and S2018/TCS-4423.

 # The LLVM Compiler Infrastructure

 This directory and its sub-directories contain source code for LLVM,